How to Fill a Vape Cartridge: Complete Guide (2026)

 Safety Tips for Filling Cartridges

 Cannabis oil is flammable and can be messy.
-Follow these safety guidelines:
+Follow these guidelines:

 • Never use open flames to warm oil